(How To Do It, What To Test, And Tools To Use To Improve CTR)

 - Links: Some ways to experiment with link position include the number of links used, the placement for the links (i.e. first paragraph or at the bottom of the email).

-- Images: Another area for testing is with your images.
-Experiment with image and without image.
-Also experiment with image size, number of images, photo vs animation vs gif, and what target reaction you want the image to deliver.
+- Images: Another area for testing is with your images to improve your Google analytics when people search.
+Experiment with a new variation with image and without image.
+Also, experiment with image size, number of images, photo vs animation vs gif, and what target reaction you want the image to deliver.

 - CTA or CTA Button: Within the area of CTAs you can test button or CTA link color, call to action text, length of text, and CTA placement (top of post vs bottom of post vs multiple placements).
 Here are a few good examples of CTA phrases if you need some inspiration.